-- The third exemption is for Low Income Seniors.
-If your income is below $37,400 as reported on your 2010 taxes, and one owner has reached the age of 65 by December 31 of this year, it is in your best interest to apply for this exemption.
-The income requirements are a little more involved so please stop into the office and pick up a form.
-(Form RP467)*
+The new STAR regulations do not affect the additional exemption for Low Income Seniors.
+The income limit for this exemption varies with the school district.
+Burnt Hills: $37,400; Ballston Spa and Galway; $32,400; Scotia/Glenville: $27,499; If your income is below the level associated with your school district as reported on your 2016 taxes, and one owner has reached or will reach the age of 65 by December 31, 2017, it is in your best interest to apply for this exemption.~ The income requirements are a little more involved so please stop into the office and pick up a form.
+(Form RP467)* Please note that we need your most recent tax return, which will be 2016, for this type of exemption.

 Duties & Responsibilities